Madeleine Lebeau: Early life

 Lebeau married actor Marcel Dalio in 1939; it was his second marriage.
 They had met while performing a play together.
 She had already appeared in her first film, an uncredited role as a student in the melodrama Young Girls in Trouble (Jeunes filles en détresse, 1939).
 In June 1940, Lebeau and Dalio (who was Jewish) fled Paris ahead of the invading German Army and reached Lisbon.
 They are presumed to have received transit visas from Aristides de Sousa Mendes, allowing them to enter Spain and journey on to Portugal.
 It took them two months to obtain visas to Chile.

 However, when their ship, the S.S.
 Quanza, stopped in Mexico, they were stranded, along with around 200 other passengers, when the Chilean visas they had purchased turned out to be forgeries.
 Eventually, they were able to get temporary Canadian passports and entered the United States.
 Lebeau made her Hollywood debut in Hold Back the Dawn (1941), which featured Charles Boyer and Olivia de Havilland in the leading roles.
 The following year, she appeared in the Errol Flynn movie Gentleman Jim, a biography of Irish-American boxer James J. Corbett.

-Lebeau learned English during a seven-week stay with Dalio on a Portuguese freighter that was seeking a port for landing.
+Lebeau learned English during the seven-week stay with Dalio on the S.S.
+Quanza while it was seeking a port for landing.

 Casablanca

 Later that year she was cast in the role of Yvonne, Humphrey Bogart's character's discarded mistress, in Casablanca.
 Warner Bros. signed her to a $100-a-week contract for twenty-six weeks to be in a number of films.
 On 22 June, while she was filming her scenes in Casablanca, her husband, Marcel Dalio, who played Emil the croupier in the same film, filed for divorce in Los Angeles on the ground of desertion.
 They divorced in 1942.
 Shortly before the release of the film, Warner Bros. terminated her contract.
 After Joy Page died in April 2008, Lebeau was the last surviving credited cast member of Casablanca.

 She told Charlotte Chandler, author of a biography of female lead Ingrid Bergman, in the 1990s: "It wasn't that I was cut out, it was because they kept changing the script, and each time they changed it, I had less of a part".
 "It was not personal, but I was so disappointed".

-Lebeau's best moments in Casablanca are during the scene when French nationals sing "La Marseillaise", drowning out a group of German soldiers singing "Die Wacht am Rhein".
+Lebeau's most notable moments in Casablanca are during the scene when French nationals sing "La Marseillaise", drowning out a group of German soldiers singing "Die Wacht am Rhein".
 The camera captures the (genuine) tears on her face, and later at the end of the anthem when she cries out "Vive la France !
-Vive la liberté !"
+Vive la démocratie !"
 France had fallen to Nazi forces, and many of the actors performing in the scene were real-life refugees from Europe.